farhanhaseen22/Food-distri-system/README.md

 # Food_n_Us

-This repo also has the file "joystick_RasPi4.py" - Joystick movement reading script.

-# Food_n_Us

 **Food_n_Us** is a Python-based project designed for the Hackathon - NL Eats.
 Its goal is to help users discover and explore food options in the Netherlands efficiently.

+# Future Potentialities

+This repo also has the file "joystick_RasPi4.py" - Joystick movement reading script.
+Furthermore, it has the csv file "california_foodbanks".
+There are plans to integrate thtese in the near future.
+Except for the joystick file tho, I keepin that for funsies.

 ## Features